z-lyons/transportation/README.md

-# transportation
+# Developing a classifier of "transportative" text

-research work with Protagonist Technologies to develop a classifier of 'transportive' tweets
+Research work with Protagonist Technologies to develop a classifier of 'transportive' tweets -Feature Development
+-Model Development